Moldova in the Eurovision Song Contest 2016: Semi-final

 Lidia Isac took part in technical rehearsals on 2 and 6 May, followed by dress rehearsals on 9 and 10 May.
 This included the jury show on 9 May where the professional juries of each country watched and voted on the competing entries.

-The Moldovan performance featured Lida Isac dressed in a short black dress with small metallic blue mirror pieces and performing a choreographed routine on stage with one dancer, who was dressed like a cosmonaut.
+The Moldovan performance featured Lidia Isac dressed in a short black dress with small metallic blue mirror pieces and performing a choreographed routine on stage with one dancer, who was dressed like a cosmonaut.
 The stage featured light and dark blue lighting and LED screen projections of blue effects and falling stars.
 The dancer that joined Isac on stage is Iuri Rîbac.
 Lidia Isac was also joined by two off-stage backing vocalists: Ellen Berg and Gabriel Alares.
 During the rehearsals, Lidia Isac and the Moldovan delegation considered performing a portion of the song in French, however, the song was ultimately performed entirely in English.

 At the end of the show, Moldova was not announced among the top 10 entries in the first semi-final and therefore failed to qualify to compete in the final.
 It was later revealed that Moldova placed seventeenth in the semi-final, receiving a total of 33 points: 9 points from the televoting and 24 points from the juries.